leodyversemilla07/saliksikhub/USER_WORKFLOWS.md

-# User Workflows - Research Journal Management System
+# User Workflows - Saliksikhub Research Journal Management System

-This document outlines the detailed workflows for each user role in the Research Journal Management System.
+This document outlines the detailed workflows for each user role in Saliksikhub, a comprehensive open-source research journal management system designed for universities, colleges, and research institutions.

+> **Note for Adopting Institutions**: This workflow documentation can be customized to match your institution's specific policies and procedures.
+The system is designed to be flexible and adaptable to various academic publishing contexts.

 ---